 Tropical Carrot Juice

 You don’t need a juicer to make tasty vegetable juice!
-With just 4 ingredients, this Tropical Carrot Juice is full of nutrients and flavor, without the hassle of fancy equipment.
+With just 4 ingredients, this Tropical Carrot Juice recipe is full of nutrients and flavor (and can be made in your blender)!

 Tropical Carrot Juice